jmapio/jmapio.github.io/crash-course.md

 Above, we put off describing authentication.
 In part, that’s because JMAP doesn’t mandate a standard authentication mechanism.
-Most likely you'll need to use bearer token, either via OAuth or configured via your service.
+Most likely you'll need to use a bearer token, either via OAuth or configured via your service.
 Check with your server provider!

 You'll also need to know how to reach your JMAP server.  *Probably* your